 I might not be able to understand your struggle.
 You might not be able to understand mine.
+That's OK.
+HaShem understands my struggle - even if even I don't.

 The Almighty is eternal, outside of time, the Creator of time itself.
 I am not.
 I might say or do things that hurt others, even though my intent is never to be cruel.
 My actions are insignificant in comparison to His Infinite Awesomeness.
 He can heal.
 I can't do that like He can.